-The Law Offices of Carolyn C. Phillips will try to help you resolve your matter without court intervention, however, if we are unable to resolve your matter, we have the background and experience to litigate the matter through trial if necessary.
+The Law Office of Carolyn C. Phillips, APC. will try to help you resolve your matter without court intervention, however, if we are unable to resolve your matter, we have the background and experience to litigate the matter through trial if necessary.
 Call our office today and we can get started working on your case.

 Real Estate Attorney

 Real property disputes often surround the home that you have worked so hard for and can cause intense emotional distress.
-At the Law Offices of Carolyn C. Phillips, we understand that and will work with you to resolve the legal issues.
+At the Law Office of Carolyn C. Phillips, APC., we understand that and will work with you to resolve the legal issues.